gebelo/gijc/README.md

 I also have the <a href="https://github.com/gebelo/gijc/blob/master/Z-Scores.ppt"> powerpoint</a> from a lightning talk I'm giving about standardizing data with z-scores, along with a <a href="https://github.com/gebelo/gijc/blob/master/zscores.xlsx"> sample spreadsheet</a>.<br>

+And I will help Crina Boros teach an SQL class -- the exercise is <a href="https://github.com/gebelo/gijc/blob/master/Boros%20%26%20Gebeloff_sql.docx">here</a>.<br>

 During the conference, I will also be helping Nils Mulvad teach classes on using Document Cloud and Google Refine.
 You can find his material <a href="http://www.kaasogmulvad.dk/en/2015/09/training-at-global-investigative-journalism-conference-in-lillehammer-2015/"> here.</a>